Phase Coherence and Fragmentation of Two-Component Bose-Einstein Condensates Loaded in State-Dependent Optical Lattices: Dynamics of two-component BECs in the TWA

 and the $L_i$ is defined as,

 Here, we label the first species as `A' and the second one as `B'.
 For each species, $m_i$ is the particle mass, $\mu_i$ is the chemical potential, $V_{h,i}(z)=m_i\omega_z^2 z^2/2$ is the external harmonic trap potential, $V_{o,i}(z,t)$ is the time-varying state-dependent optical lattice potential along the axial direction.
-For a 3D BEC,
+For an effective 1D BEC with a Gaussian profile along the transverse direction, $g_{ij} = 2\hbar\omega_{\rho}a_{ij}$, where $a_{ij}$ is the scattering length, if the two masses are equal.